khilscher/adtauthexamples/README.md

 ## Managed Identity

-The following sample demonstrates querying ADT with an http-triggered Azure Function that utilizes ```ManagedIdentityCredential```.
+The following non-interactive sample demonstrates querying ADT with an http-triggered Azure Function that utilizes ```ManagedIdentityCredential```.

 ```
 using System;